caiiiycuk/js-dos/v7/docs/jsdos-bundle.md

 <details><summary>Historical background</summary>
 <p>
 <br/>
-Previous version (6.22) has a very simple API to run a DOS program in the browser. <br/> BUT, before starting it you need to perform some setup:
+Previous version (6.22) has a very simple API to run a DOS program in the browser. <br/> BUT, before start it requires perform some setup:
 <ul>
 <li> download game archive (usually zip) </li>
 <li> extract it </li>